pdcribeiro/todo/README.md

 ## TODO

 Predicted duration and commit
-* 20 min | fix: can't edit tasks on mobile

-* Check if non state variables are working correctly
+*

+* Redo primaryAction (aka mark), swipe and scroll

 Order tasks
-* Reorder existing tasks
-    * Shift tasks
-    * If not swiping and not scrolling let event propagate
-    * Update order in db
-    * Handle drag outside of task element
-* Delete task
+* When deleting task
-* Drag new task to its place
+* When dragging new task to its place
     * If using drag handle, handle blur into drag handle

 * useReducer in Task?
 Or use object as state.